Scott Bennett, P.E., Little Rock, Arkansas

 H. James Engstrom, III, P.E., Little Rock, Arkansas

 Jim graduated from Columbia University - New York with BA. and B.S.
 Civil Engineering degrees, and an M.S.
 Structural Engineering degree in 1965, 1966, and 1967 respectively.
 He also completed post-graduate studies at the University of California-Berkley.
-He serves on the Arkansas State Building Code Committee and the Governor's Earthquake Council.
 He became a Professional Engineer in Arkansas in 1970, and holds registration in eleven other states.

 Jim has been the president and owner of H. James Engstrom & Associates, Inc. since 1971.
 This firm delivers specialized experience in structural engineering design, seismic and dynamic analysis and design, project management, contract administration, construction inspection and other construction services.